theforagersdiary/foragersdiary/content/guides/fungi/amethyst-deciever-laccaria-amethystina/index.md

 **Spore print:** white
 **Spore shape:** ellipsoidal, smooth

 The gills share the same colouring as the cap, however, surprisingly the spore print is white.
-A great example of not using the gill colour as an indication of spore colour.
+A great example of not using the gill colour as a definitive indication of spore colour.
-They are widely spaced, irregular and broad.
+They are widely spaced, irregular, broad and adnate/emarginate.
 The colour will fade as it ages.

 ## Stem

 The stem is fibrous, sharing the same colour characteristics as the cap.
 Additionally, the stem will have streaks of paler purple/white/grey due to the fibrous nature.

 ## Possible Confusions

+There are several species that may appear similar at a glance, but even a rudimentary inspection is enough to tell this fungi apart.
+As it ages and looses it's colouring, this can prove more difficult.

 ## Edibility/Taste/Smell